openenergymonitor/guide/source/setup/esp8266-adapter-emontx.markdown

 ---
 layout: page
-title: "Using the EmonTx v3 with the ESP8266 Huzzah WIFI module"
+title: Using the EmonTx v3 with the ESP8266 Huzzah WIFI module
-description: "Using the EmonTx v3 with the ESP8266 Huzzah WIFI module"
+description: Using the EmonTx v3 with the ESP8266 Huzzah WIFI module
-date: 2017-03-31 14:51
+date: '2017-03-31 14:51'
 sidebar: true
 comments: false
 sharing: true
 footer: true
+published: true
 ---

-This is a guide on how to use the Adafruit ESP8266 Huzzah WIFI module with an EmonTx v3 to make a simple WIFI enabled energy monitor that can post directly to [emoncms.org](https://emoncms.org) or any other Emoncms installation local or remote.
+This is a guide on how to use the Adafruit ESP8266 Huzzah WiFi module with an emonTx v3 to make a simple WiFi enabled energy monitor that can post directly to [emoncms.org](https://emoncms.org) or any other Emoncms installation local or remote.

-For applications that only require basic posting of data from one EmonTx to a remote server such as emoncms.org an EmonTx with this WiFi module provides a lower cost route than a emonBase or emonPi base-station installation.
+For applications that only require basic posting of data from one emonTx to a remote server such as emoncms.org an emonTx with this WiFi module provides a lower cost route than a emonBase or emonPi base-station installation.

 An emonBase or emonPi is recommended for more complex applications where local storage is desirable and/or an installation with multiple sensors and control nodes.
-An emonPi / emonBase system allows for much greater expandability and customisation.
+An emonPi/emonBase system allows for much greater expandability and customisation.

 ![emontxesp.jpg](/images/setup/esp8266adapter/emontxesp.jpg)

-### To setup an EmonTx v3 + ESP8266 Wifi energy monitor you will need:
+### To setup an emonTx v3 + ESP8266 Wifi energy monitor you will need:

 - **emonTx V3:** + CT, AC-AC adapter, temperature and pulse sensors as required by your application.